Lyons Davidson success at trial over neighbours dispute

 The neighbours had to pay our costs and their own solicitors’ costs, which totalled about £55,000.
 They could have quite easily allowed the scaffolding to be erected and suffered the inconvenience for one day, but chose not to do so.
 Permission to appeal the decision was also refused by the judge.

-If you would like more information about any of the issues raised in this article or about property disputes in general, please contact Phil Bagley by emailing firstname.lastname@example.org or calling 0113 368 7818.
+If you would like more information about any of the issues raised in this article or would like advice on a neighbours dispute you are involved in, please contact Phil Bagley by emailing firstname.lastname@example.org or calling 0113 368 7818.

 Posted on May 23rd, 2016 by Lyons Davidson